-Independence-related systems and tools
+Independence -related systems and tools

-As a member of the PwC Network, PricewaterhouseCoopers Kosovo SH.P.K. has access to a number of systems and tools which support PwC member firms and their personnel in executing and complying with our independence policies and procedures.
+As a member of the PwC Network, PwC Slovakia has access to a number of systems and tools which support PwC member firms and their personnel in executing and complying with our independence policies and procedures.
 These include:

 - The Central Entity Service ('CES'), which contains information about corporate entities including Public Interest audit clients and SEC restricted clients and their related securities.
 CES assists in determining the independence restriction status of clients of the member firm and those of other PwC member firms before entering into a new non-audit engagement or business relationship.
 This system also feeds Independence Checkpoint and Authorisation for Services; - 'Independence Checkpoint' which facilitates the pre-clearance of publicly traded securities by all Partners and practice managers before acquisition and records their subsequent purchases and disposals.
 Where a PwC member firm wins a new audit client, this system automatically informs those holding securities in that client of the requirement to sell the security where required; - Authorisation for Services ('AFS') which is a global system that facilitates communication between a non-audit services Engagement Leader and the audit Engagement Leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit Partner's conclusion on the permissibility of the service; and - Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory).
-The CEE PRI reports via the Global Breaches Reporting System on behalf of the firm, - Access to a database that records all approved business relationships entered into by PricewaterhouseCoopers Kosovo SH.P.K.
+The CEE PRI reports via the Global Breaches Reporting System on behalf of the firm, - PwC Slovakia also has a number of Slovak republic-specific systems which include: - A rotation tracking system which monitors compliance with PwC Slovakia audit rotation policies for the member firm Engagement Leaders, other Key Audit Partners involved in an audit; and - Access to a database that records all approved business relationships entered into by PwC Slovakia.
 These relationships are reviewed on a six monthly basis to ensure their ongoing permissibility.